-As an internal auditor, you or someone in your team will have been using Computer Assisted Audit Techniques / basic rules to identify duplicate invoices, payments and payroll transactions for some time - they first appeared more than a decade ago.
+If you work within internal audit, you or someone in your team will have been using Computer Assisted Audit Techniques / basic rules to identify duplicate invoices, payments and payroll transactions for some time.

 Is that the reality?

 There are a number of IA teams that are using newer approaches and techniques in the conduct of their analytics work.
 This includes:

 text analytics: analysis of text (structured & unstructured), including NLP (natural language processing)